 The side plank row is an advanced variation of the standard plank, performed by pulling the handle attached to a low pulley cable machine.

-You can include this exercise in your regular ab workout routine to improve the core-rotational resistive ability.
+You can include this exercise in your regular ab workout routine to improve your core-rotational resistive ability.

 - Brace your core and raise your body into a side plank on your right side.

-- Bend your left elbow and pull the handle to your rib cage, keeping your hips pushed up and forward.
+- Bend your right elbow and pull the handle to your rib cage, pushing your hips forward.

 - Slowly straighten your arm back in front of you.

-- Complete all reps on your left side, then switch to your right side, grab the handle with your left hand, and repeat.
+- Complete all reps on your left side, then switch to your left side.

 Stability ball exercises have become popular because they have many benefits.
 They work the entire core, including the obliques, abdomen, lower back, gluteus, and thighs, and they also increase spinal stability, balance, and coordination.